 There are carers teams available in Sandwell and Wolverhampton who can support carers of adults with mental health problems.
 We may be able to help a carer get in touch with this team.

 Professionals can make a direct referral by telephone, letter or fax, completing the referral form.
-Consent must be obtained from the individual being referred.
 Anyone can contact the service for advice.

 If the crisis is during normal working hours then call your team, and a duty worker or care co-ordinator will be able to deal with the emergency.